Lebanese identity card: Issuing procedure

 In order to be issued an identity card, one needs to fill in a form, which should be taken to the Identity Documents and Passport Regime Units within the District Police Stations.
 The forms could be obtained at all District Police Stations.
 When applying the name, gender, date and place of birth, digital image, ten fingerprints, palmprints, and an electronic signature in a JPEG2000 format are taken.
 First-time appliers must also provide a valid birth certificate.
-It is possible for a person to apply for a renewal of the ID card via a representative with a notary signed permit, provided there are no significant changes in his or hers appearance.
+It is possible for a person to apply for a renewal of the ID card via a representative with a notary signed permit, provided there are no significant changes in their appearance.
 There are, however limitations.
 If you apply via a representative, you must receive the new ID yourself.
 Vice versa, if you applied yourself, then an authorized representative may receive your ID.
 This does not apply to applying for passports, as fingerprints must be taken.

 The Lebanese Identity card is issued free of charge for all the Lebanese citizens however a monetary tax is paid for the issuing of the identity card; the price depends on the selected type of issuing which is basically the time needed for the card to be issued (the prices are listed in District Police Stations).
 The standard time for issuing a Lebanese identity card is 5 working days.
 The Ministry of Interior has provided an e-service and a smart app that allows you to check whether your ID card is ready.